brianmuks/sms/README.md

-Please read this before use this code.
+Please read this before  you use the code.